aditya3w3733/Reddit-Sentiment-Analysis/README.md

 - **OpenAI GPT-3.5 Turbo**: Summarizes the content, capturing the essence of articles and sentimental summary of comments.
 - **AWS S3**: Hosts the front-end website displaying the digested content.
 - **API Gateway**: Provides RESTful API endpoints that interface with Lambda functions.
+- **IAM Roles**: AWS IAM roles and policies are carefully defined to grant minimum necessary permissions to each service.

 ### Tools and Libraries
 - **PRAW (Python Reddit API Wrapper)**: Enables interaction with the Reddit API for scraping posts and comments.